 Yes!
 We serve a God who can make all things possible (Matt 19:26).
 Whilst purchasing properties in expensive areas is more difficult, it is not impossible.
 God helps us find a way.

 14. Does Green Pastures get involved in new build developments?

 Yes, we do, from £100k-£15m, including non-residential.
 Our largest development to date was a £12m development - 59 No dwellings and a church with a community cafe.
-Developments are generally separate to Partners who we would normally buy for in the open market, however we would consider new builds or conversions for Partners if this was the best approach.
-We aspire to replenish the housing stock we buy in the open market one for one.
+Developments are generally unrelated to Partners for whom we would normally buy on the open market.
+However, we would consider new builds for Partners if this was the best approach.
+Overall, we aspire to match the number of new builds to the number of houses we buy.

 15. I feel God is saying to me that I need to start big with a large house housing 20 people, is that possible?

-16. Do Green Pastures look after the tenants/ residents in the houses?
+16. Does Green Pastures look after the tenants/ residents in the houses?

 17. We don't have experience of housing people.
 Does that stop us from being a Partner?